440 Huntington Avenue

 Boston, MA 02115

 Julia earned her Bachelor’s and Master’s degrees in Computer Science from Southern Federal University in Rostov-on-Don, Russia.
-From 2014 to 2016 she was teaching at I. I. Vorovich Institute of Mathematics, Mechanics and Computer Science, Southern Federal University.
+From 2014 to 2016 she taught at I. I. Vorovich Institute of Mathematics, Mechanics and Computer Science, Southern Federal University.
 In 2016–2017 she worked as a research scientist, first at Northeastern University, and then at Czech Technical University in Prague, Czech Republic.

 - MS in Computer Science and Information Technologies, Southern Federal University —Russia